Parsons (PSN)

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Parsons’s ROIC averaged 3.2 percentage point increases over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.
+Fortunately, Parsons’s has increased over the last few years. its rising ROIC is a good sign and could suggest its competitive advantage or profitable growth opportunities are expanding.

 10. Balance Sheet Assessment

 We enjoyed seeing Parsons beat analysts’ EBITDA expectations this quarter.
-We were also glad its full-year revenue guidance slightly exceeded Wall Street’s estimates.
-On the other hand, its revenue missed and its backlog fell slightly short of Wall Street’s estimates.
-Zooming out, we think this was a decent quarter featuring some areas of strength but also some blemishes.
-The stock traded up 2.3% to $70.25 immediately following the results.
+We were also glad its EPS outperformed Wall Street’s estimates.
+On the other hand, its revenue missed and its backlog fell short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock traded down 9.1% to $72.27 immediately following the results.

 12. Is Now The Time To Buy Parsons?

-There’s plenty to admire about Parsons.
-To kick things off, its revenue growth was impressive over the last five years.
-And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders.
-On top of that, its projected EPS for the next year implies the company will continue generating shareholder value.
+There are things to like about Parsons.
+First off, its revenue growth was solid over the last five years.
+And while its backlog growth has disappointed, its expanding operating margin shows the business has become more efficient.
+On top of that, its solid EPS growth over the last five years shows its profits are trickling down to shareholders.

-Parsons’s P/E ratio based on the next 12 months is 18.3x.
+Parsons’s P/E ratio based on the next 12 months is 24.5x.
 Looking at the industrials landscape right now, Parsons trades at a pretty interesting price.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+If you’re a fan of the business and management team, now is a good time to scoop up some shares.